Chat and Conversational English Practice on Skype

 If you "leave" the room, it means you are no longer a member there and won't be able to get back in without asking.
 If you wish to permanently leave the room, remove Lynne from your contact list in Skype.

-After a while - to allow you to chat to each other - room will close, and you can apply to join again the next time.
+- After a while - to allow you to chat to each other - the room will close, and you can apply to join again the next time.

 (If you have followed all the instructions and still can't get in the room, let us know in the Skype area of the forum, and we will try to sort out any problems.)